Marshmallow (Yao Shu Kui)

 Key Constituents: Flavonoids, Asparagine, Starch, Mucilage polysaccharides, (up to 35% in the roots), Pectin, Tannins, Calcium, Phosphorus, Potassium, Trace Minerals, Malic acid, Phytosterols

-History/Folklore: Marshmallow has been used by the Ancient Egyptian, Greeks, and Indian cultures as a medicine.
+History/Folklore: Marshmallow has been used by the Ancient Egyptians, Greeks, and Indian cultures as a medicine.
 It is mentioned in Homer’s the Iliad (written 2800 years ago).
 Ancient Egyptians used the soft, spongy pith of the plant boiled with honey to make chewy candy-like substance favored by the Pharaohs and nobility.
 This is the ancient beginnings of our modern day marshmallow candy.

 The plant’s Latin name, Althaea, derives from the word “Althara” which comes from the Greek word for cure.